RachelFurlong-dev/freelance-web-design-M1/README.md

 [View the live project here.](https://rachelfurlong-dev.github.io/freelance-web-design-M1/index.html)

-This is an experimental promotional site for the freelance web design company Futuretrace.
+This is an experimental and promotional site for the freelance web design company Futuretrace.
 It is designed to be responsibe and accessible on a range of devices, making it easy to navigate for potential clients.

 <h2 text-align="center"><img src="docs/responsive_layouts.png"></h2>